austnly/ausfin-api/README.md

 For calculating your tax based only on taxable income.

-Send a GET request with the body
+Send a POST request with the body

 ```
 {